Try Blinkist to get the key ideas from 7,000+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-No Visible Bruises by Rachel Louise Snyder is a gripping exploration of the epidemic of domestic violence.
-Through powerful storytelling and insightful analysis, this book sheds light on the often hidden and misunderstood dynamics of abusive relationships.
+No Visible Bruises by Rachel Louise Snyder shines a light on the epidemic of domestic violence.
+Through gripping storytelling and in-depth research, it sheds light on the complexities of abusive relationships and the systems in place that perpetuate the cycle of violence.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.